MikeHopley/ftl-ships-strategy/index.md

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.

-### Balance Mod
+### Balance Mod: The Loon

-The ship has been remade to make it distinctive.
-It's probably slightly weaker, but much more interesting.
+The ship has been remade to be more distinct from the Lanius A and Kestrel A.

 Buffed FTL Recharge Booster + engines-4 let you run **fast**.
 Piloting-2 also helps.
 You can reliably dive in sector 1, or even double-dive; ASBs will rarely hit before you can escape, and the Breach Bomb helps take the sting out of Rebel Elite weapons.

 Weapons are weak, but effective for crew kills.
 Destroying O2 and scoring breaches drains oxygen fast, and the Breach Bomb deals 30 crew damage.
 Breaches attract a second crew once repaired, giving a chance to hurt two crew with one laser or bomb.
 When the enemy has spare hull, try to get breaches from the Hull Laser instead (saving bombs).
 On the other hand, it's worth spending bombs on scary enemy weapons.
 Sometimes you can use the Breach Bomb for early skill-farming against automated ships (permanently disabling a weapon).